-The ACCS system in operation in the College is in place to facilitate learners who wish to work towards the achievement of a full award by studying the component modules at his/her own pace.
+The ACCS system in operation in the College is in place to facilitate learners who wish to work towards the achievement of a full award by studying the component modules at their own pace.

-When a student has successfully completed a module or number of modules in any given stage those modules are assessed and graded by the College and submitted to the External Examiner, Examinations Board and Academic Council for ratification.
-This ACCS system allows for students who may need to defer their programme of study for a period of time, to retain credits for the modules they have completed and to return to the programme at the stage they were at before they deferred.
-However, when a student wishes to return to the College to resume their programme, the College will review the students' work individually.
+When a student has successfully completed a module or number of modules in any given stage those modules are assessed and graded by the College and submitted to the External Examiner and Examination Board (Results Approval Panel for FET).
+This ACCS system allows for students who may need to withdraw from their programme of study for a period of time, to retain credits for the modules they have completed and to return to the programme at the stage they were at before they withdrew.
+However, when a student wishes to return to the College to resume their programme, the College will review the student's work individually.
 The student may be required to attend a viva voce and/or resubmit work, depending on the length of time that has passed and the work experience of the student during that time.
-This is to ensure that the students' knowledge and skills are sufficiently current and relevant for them to continue with their studies.
+This is to ensure that students' knowledge and skills are sufficiently current and relevant for them to continue with their studies.

-Students are advised (in the Student Handbook and Deferral/Withdrawal Notification Form) that programmes may change as a result of Quality Assurance and Quality Improvement processes, and as a result students returning to their studies after a period of deferral may be required to complete additional modules in order to meet the updated requirements of their chosen programme.
+Students are advised (in the Student Handbook and Withdrawal Notification Form) that programmes may change as a result of Quality Assurance and Quality Improvement processes, and as a result students returning to their studies after a period of withdrawal may be required to complete additional modules in order to meet the updated requirements of their chosen programme.